HSPBA: The Profile-Based Classification System

 If you think that your work meets the above definition and should be recognized as a new special procedure or technique, you should know that the P2A process is unique and does not require speaking to your steward or filing a grievance.
 Instead, please send us an email at redesign [at] hsabc.org letting us know your area of practice and your specialized education, training, and experience.
 Your union has heard from many members about their specialized areas of practice, but we are always ready to hear from more.

 We will notify affected members, by profession, as work is added to the P2A profile.
-Members who perform this work will be coded up or reclassified, as appropriate, based on whether the special procedure/technique is performed for the majority of their work time.
+Members classified as P1 who perform this work will be coded up or reclassified, as appropriate, based on whether the special procedure/technique is performed for the majority of their work time.

 When a new special procedure or technique is added, retroactive pay will be effective from the date that the union gave notice that the procedure or technique should be recognized as part of the P2A profile.

 If you believe that your job has been matched to the wrong profile of the new classifications system, you need to wait for the new system to be implemented this winter.
+Depending on your employer, the implementation date will be either November 8, November 22, or December 6, 2024.
 Once the system is implemented, please reach out to your steward for assistance with filing a classification grievance to correct your job's profile match.

 This link will take you to a listing of reference documents for the new profile-based classification system, including all the profiles.
 In advance of contacting your HSA steward to file grievance, you may want to consider the information contained in the profiles and identify specific details of the duties, responsibilities and qualifications/requirements of your job that make it a match for the profile sought.

-While you may likely have skills and abilities above and beyond the job’s requirements, please remember that it is the job and not the employee that is being classified, i.e. it is the aspects of the job (the assigned duties, responsibilities and qualifications/requirements) that will determine the profile match.
+While you likely have skills and abilities above and beyond your job’s requirements, please remember that it is the job and not the employee that is being classified, i.e. it is the aspects of the job (the assigned duties, responsibilities and qualifications/requirements) that will determine the profile match.

 The classification review is now concluded.